UCSBCarpentry/2022-05-12-ucsb-webscraping/_episodes/06-conclusion.md

 > It refers to our tendency to continue to devote time and resources to a lost cause because we have already spent — sunk — so much time in the pursuit...
 > Over the past few months, I’ve realized the only reason I use matplotlib is the hundreds of hours I’ve sunk into learning the convoluted syntax."
 >
-> One of the lines in the article is <strong>"Luckily, plotly + cufflinks was designed with time-series visualizations in mind."</strong> Please do a web-search of >
+> One of the lines in the article is <strong>"Luckily, plotly + cufflinks was designed with time-series visualizations in mind."</strong> Please do a web-search of
-> this line and seeing what results show up.
+> this line and study the results that show up.
 > Do any of the results seem familiar?
 >
-> > ##
+> > ## Solution
 > > You may notice that multiple blogs have the content of Koehrsen's article without proper citation.
 Many sites use webscraping to obtain content of
 > > other publications in order to automatically generate articles.
 > >